 Tip: Slice melons early and allow them to rest on a paper towel for a few hours.
 The juice will leave the melons but they still have that delicious flavor we all love.

-How Do You Keep a Fruit Platter Fresh?
+How to Keep a Fruit Platter Fresh

 The best way to keep a fruit platter fresh is to choose fruits that are ripe and in season.
 Making fruit platters the same day as your event is ideal to ensure the fruit is fresh.